 I am a huge proponent of support groups because I’ve learned so much and received comfort by attending them during crises in my life.
 For many years I was also a family caregivers support group leader for my local Alzheimer’s Association chapter, and my life was enriched by listening to the people who attended my groups.

 My first support group experience was in 1996 when I became a member of a breast cancer survivors’ support group.
 Shortly after I was diagnosed with breast cancer, I started going to meetings, asking questions, and listening carefully to the survivors there.
 They gave me knowledge, different perspectives, and lots of hope.
-The experiences these women shared were very valuable, and helped me make decisions about what treatment options to select.
+The experiences these women shared were very valuable, and helped me make decisions about what treatment options were best for me.

-The next support group I attended was with my father in 2001 and it was for spouses of Alzheimer disease patients.
-I went because I thought he’d get something out of it, plus I thought I’d learn something too.
-But, just like many men of the older generation, he didn’t care for the experience, and we stopped going after several meetings.
+The next support group I attended was with my father in 2001 and it was for spouses of Alzheimer’s disease patients.
+We went together because I thought he’d benefit from it and he wouldn’t go alone.
+But, like many men of his generation, he didn’t care for the experience, and unfortunately we stopped going after several meetings.

-Six Reasons for Joining a Support Group
+Six Benefits to Joining a Caregivers Support Group

-Selecting a Support Group
+Finding and Selecting a Support Group

 Support Groups Online vs. In Real Life?